 responsive grants overview

 Responsive grants span a broad range of community opportunities and needs across Evanston.
 Through the responsive grants program, ECF makes capacity building investments that strengthen nonprofit organizations, as well as grants that improve or expand programs in order to make a difference in Evanston.
+APPLY

 The Evanston Community Foundation makes investments in organizations and projects that advance the following strategic goals: